apivideo/udemy-clone-next-typescript/README.md

 <br />

 <p align="center">
-An open-source example application that allows users to create a learning plaform like Udemy with<a href="https://api.video" target="_blank" >api.video</a>
+An open-source example application that allows users to create a learning plaform like Udemy with&nbsp;<a href="https://api.video" target="_blank">api.video</a>
 <br />
  <br />
 <a href="#link to demo">View Demo</a>